Fluorsid

-Fluorsid S.p.A. is an Italian company active in the chemical and mining industry, and precisely involved in the production and sales of inorganic fluorine derivatives.
+Fluorsid S.p.A. is an Italian company active in the chemical industry, precisely involved in the production and sales of inorganic fluorine derivatives.

-The historic production site is located in Macchiareddu, in the industrial area of Cagliari, in Sardinia, but the company has plants and headquarters also located in the Italian peninsula, Norway, Switzerland and United Kingdom.
+The historic production site is located in Macchiareddu, in the industrial area of Cagliari, in Sardinia, while other plants and offices are located in the Italian peninsula and in Norway.
+The company also has a logistics site in Bahrain.

 History

 Historically, since the Neolithic era, the populations that have inhabited Sardinia have always exploited the mineral wealths and varieties present in its subsoil.
 These mining activities grew considerably between the nineteenth and twentieth centuries: in 1850 there were more than 250 mining concessions.
 This period was dominated by the extraction of lead and zinc which made the fortune of Arburese, Iglesiente and the Barony of Siniscola regions.
 The sector, however, went into crisis after the Second World War and many of these mines were closed or downsized.
 On the contrary, however, in the same period there has been a boom in the fluorine and barium extraction sector, especially in Gerrei area.
 Therefore, many entrepreneurs, supported by the Autonomous Region of Sardinia through the Sardinian Mining Authority (it.
 Ente Minerario Sardo), chose to invest in this new business.
-Among these figures there was also Count Enrico Giulini, who already obtained the first mining concessions in 1953 and a few years later, on April 17, 1969, he founded Fluorsid based in the Genna Tres Montis mine, in the municipality of Silius.
+Among these figures there was also Count Enrico Giulini, who already obtained the first mining concessions in 1953 and a few years later, on 17 April 1969, he founded Fluorsid based in the Genna Tres Montis mine, in the municipality of Silius.
 The company was specialized in the production of synthetic cryolite and aluminum fluoride.
-It immediately built on site a drying and bagging plant for fluorspar as well as one for briquetting the fluorite for steel and wet process, implemented in 1972.
+It immediately built, in Macchiareddu, a drying and bagging plant for fluorspar as well as one for briquetting the fluorite for steel and wet process, implemented in 1972.
 This process will be used until 1988, when it was decided to switch to dry production.

 At the end of the 1980s, however, the problem of the enlargement of the ozone hole emerged: chlorofluorocarbons were considered the main culprits and some of these compounds were banned by the 1987 Montreal Protocol.
-This led to a strong crisis in the chemical industry linked to the production of florides (in particular hydrofluoric acid), for which the Silìus mine also entered into crisis.
+This led to a strong crisis in the chemical industry linked to the production of fluorides (in particular hydrofluoric acid), for which the Silìus mine also entered into crisis.
 The Autonomous Region of Sardinia therefore decided to separate the mining sector from the production and commercial side, taking charge of the first aspect and contributing to 80% of the capital of the mines in Gerrei.
 Since 1990, Fluorsid left Silius and its business focused in the production and marketing of fluoroderivatives purchasing the raw material from other mines in the world, such as in South Africa, Morocco and China.
 In 2006, 100% of the raw materials were imported.